yuriimchg/stream_video/README.md

 # This app should stream video from the host to the server.
-# In the nearest future
+# In the nearest future.